DaveMcEwan/dmpvl/prs/paper/AssertionsInSynthesisableHardware/AssertionsInSynthesisableHardware.md

   translation between HDLs, e.g. SystemVerilog [cite IEEE1800], VHDL [cite IEEE1076].
-- Designers do not need to use specialised sub-languages such as SystemVerilog Assertions (SVA), i.e. they can use the exact subset of language features that they use for digital design.
+- Designers do not need to use specialised sub-languages such as SystemVerilog Assertions (SVA), i.e. they can use the exact same subset of language features that they use for digital design.
-- Simulation and emulation results of each assertion component can be viewed on a conventional waveform viewer, e.g. GTKWave [cite GTKWave], and stored in a conventional waveform format, e.g. Value Change Dump (VCD) [cite IEEE1364], thus enabling straightforward debugging.
+- Simulation and emulation output of each assertion component can be viewed on a conventional waveform viewer, e.g. GTKWave [cite GTKWave], and stored in a conventional waveform format, e.g. Value Change Dump (VCD) [cite IEEE1364], thus enabling straightforward debugging.
-- On FPGA/ASIC platforms, assertion results can be output on pins for real-time checking.
+- On FPGA/ASIC platforms, assertion outputs can be routed to pins for real-time checking via specialised equipment like an oscilloscope.

 First, the Background section explains the motivations with descriptions of existing styles and their limitations.